christopherphan/curious_about_code/2022-11-20/README.md

   - Usage: `./pilish.py filename`

+  - Runs in Python 3.9+ with no dependencies (`requirements.txt` gives the dev environment I use)

 - `make_pilish.jl`: Program to produce a pilish "poem" out of some public domain texts.
 Outputs to the standard output.